-Get Sutton Cycling – the London Cycling Campaign in Sutton – met in the Presidents’ Lounge, Sutton United Football Club, The Borough Sports Ground, Gander Green Lane, Sutton, SM1 2EY
+Get Sutton Cycling – the London Cycling Campaign in Sutton – met on the 14 March 2018 in the Presidents’ Lounge, Sutton United Football Club, The Borough Sports Ground, Gander Green Lane, Sutton, SM1 2EY

 1 Present: Gary (Chair), Charles (Coordinator), Neil, John K (Joint secretary), John P, Shirley, Colin and Dominic.
 Apologies: Ben (Treasurer), Toby, Marcus (Joint secretary), Maeve, Helen and Anton.

 Thanks to John P for arranging this productive venue again.

 2 Actions and matters from our last meeting (24 January 2018):

 - The proposed meeting with Will Norman (Walking and Cycling Commissioner), jointly with other LCC groups, is now possible in September; details will follow.